 - Use the correct equipment for the job – utensils, pots and pans must be of appropriate size for the heating ring or oven.

-- Avoid over-filling saucepans and kettles and use lids and covers to retain heat,
+- Avoid over-filling saucepans and kettles and use lids and covers to retain heat, steam and fumes.

 - Switch off grills, fryers and hobs immediately after use.